 2. Castro Verde.
 Still not making an effort – see the previous posts.
 An absolute stonker of a birding site.

 3. Cabo Raso.
 Pretty much on my doorstep.
 Cabo Raso can be reached along the coastal road from Cascais to Guincho (near Lisbon).
 It is a cape, with a lighthouse and its claim to fame rests on the proximity of some really deep water close to shore.
-Expect Northern Gannet, Cory’s Shearwater and Balearic Shearwater with regular appearances of Great, Pomarine and Arctic Skua and maybe the rare Longtailed Jaeger, Scoters, and increasingly: Yelkouan Shearwater.
+Expect Northern Gannet, Cory’s Shearwater and Balearic Shearwater with regular appearances of Great, Pomarine and Arctic Skua and maybe the rare Long–tailed Jaeger, Scoters, and increasingly: Yelkouan Shearwater.
 All northern Atlantic pelagic birds can show up, so with patience and a telescope fun is to be had here.

 4. Marvão and surroundings.
 I have not written about this area yet in any of my posts and that is a serious omission.
 Marvão lies on top of an imposing cliff – its thick walls and strategic position a testament to the troubled times when this fortified village was built.
 Down in the valley, without any protection whatsoever, the remains of a sizable Roman town.
 What have the Romans ever done for us?
 Obviously: public security… The main attractions are the numerous songbirds: Nightingale, Cirl Bunting, Oriole, and all sorts of warblers.
 The town has resident Blue Rock Thrush.
 When you drive to Spain to fill up with cheaper petrol, look to the left at the cliffs.
 Egyptian Vulture roosts here amongst the Eurasian Griffons.

 5. Madeira.
 The official turism strategy in Madeira seems to be geared towards cruise liners and a ridiculously expensive New Year firework display.
 However, the island has a rich history, breathtakingly beautiful landscapes and a deep, sub-tropical ocean lapping its shores.
-Not much of the original laurel forests are left but there remains plenty to explore.
+Not many of the original laurel forests are left but there remains plenty habitat to explore.
 Here’s a picture of my wife after me spotting the endemic Trocaz Pigeon in the forests and fields high in the hills.

 Several of the songbirds have sub-species status (the local Blackcap’s sub-species is called heineken, cheers), with only the Madeira Firecrest being a full species.
 At sea, Zino’s Petrel, Desertas Petrel, Bulwer’s Petrel and Cory’s Shearwater are reason enough to travel to the island.
 The first can actually best be seen at night on top of the mountains and the rest on a pelagic out of Machico or a trip to the Desertas Islands.
 On the latter there will also be Mediterranean Monk Seals to admire.
 Watch your fingers.